 Cristian Consonni (Eurecat, Spain)

-Zekarias Kefato (KTH, Sweden)
+Zekarias Kefato (AstraZeneca, UK)

 Sheikh Nasrullah (IBM Almaden, USA)